 - training for caregivers in rural parts of the State on how to deal with seniors with Alzheimer’s disease and other memory loss issues

 You can make a difference in the lives of South Carolina’s seniors by contributing to the ElderCare Trust Fund.
 We fund innovative programs that help one of South Carolina’s most vulnerable populations.
 One-hundred percent of donations to the ElderCare Trust Fund go to providing services for seniors.

 Contributions may be made to the ElderCare Trust Fund by:

-- Checking Line 28 of the 2016 South Carolina State Income Tax Form and an I-330 Form or
+- Checking Line 28 of your South Carolina State Income Tax Form and an I-330 Form or

 - Writing a check to the ElderCare Trust Fund and mailing it to: